ardiawanbagusharisa/sumobot/README.md

 3. Players may use the AI scripts they have created as portfolio.
 Imagine, you are a top player in one of the leaderboards, it proves that you have technical skill.
 Therefore, it increase your chance to find a software or AI engineering job, hopefully.

 ### For Players
-If you are the players of Sumobot and want to join for the AI competition, please go here: link.
+If you are the players of Sumobot and want to learn how to create your own AI script or want join for the AI competition, please go here: link.

 ### For Developers
 If you are a developer who want to contribute in building the platform, please go here: link.